New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Allow c and d to follow section # in addition to a and b.
 - Update list of work abbreviations to match what's in swedenborg-works-info.csv.

+### 0.4.2

+- Updates to account for single quote changed to double quote for Bible quotes

 ## Extension Development

 Development of the extension can be done as follows: